sandeepbassioec/eaip/docs/state-continuation.md

 13. Architecture is driven by goals, constraints, assumptions, and trade-offs
 14. No implicit decisions are allowed at system, solution, or component level
 15. The platform must be explainable to architects, not just executable by engineers
+16. Architecture execution follows the TOGAF ADM lifecycle in a circular, iterative manner
+17. Architecture learning is feedback-driven: questions, answers, correction, and refinement
+18. Architecture artifacts are produced only after stakeholder alignment is achieved
+19. Architectural thinking precedes documentation

 ---